 With the heat behind us and the vacation season winding down, it’s back to work again for the rest of us.
-Despite the slow summer, we were graced by over 7,000 visitors and with 32,000 pages viewed since our launch in July.
 Here is our résumé of the week:

 Thomas Feuerstein / Monica Bonvicini

 Berlin Art Week which has become one of the highlights of the contemporary art calendar in the German capital is back for the sixth time, hosting art fairs including Berlin Art (formerly ABC Berlin) and Positions Berlin, with exhibition openings, prize award ceremonies, artist films, and numerous citywide events from September 13th through 17th.

 Organized by Art Barcelona, the third edition of this annual 4-day event centered around contemporary and avant-garde art presents the projects of the some two dozen participating galleries in Barcelona and its outskirts.
 September 28 – October 1, 2017.